JLP-BioInf/SARS-Cov2-COMRADES/AnalyseCOMRADESData/README.md

 ## Other R files

-These are specific and can be used to re-create the analyis performed in the publication entitled above.
+These are specific to this project and can be used to re-create the analyis performed in the publication entitled above.